 In short, the best beard growth foods do the following;

 - Increase natural thyroid hormone production.

 - Increase testosterone and DHT levels naturally.

-- Lower the carrier protein SHBG, making testosterone and DHT more active.
+- Lower the carrier protein SHBG, making T and DHT more active.

-- Contain the necessary beard vitamins and minerals to stimulate growth.
+- Contain the necessary beard vitamins and minerals to boost growth.